 Authors of feature articles who may be interested in a more traditional double-blind peer review process (e.g., to meet specific requirements of their academic institution or discipline) should contact the journal editors.
 In such cases, the work would be sent (without author name) to scholars or professionals with relevant expertise.
 The editorial staff would share (anonymous) comments with authors and make recommendations for revisions before accepting the article for publication.
 The peer review process requires additional time to complete.

 We are happy to accept queries from authors interested in publishing in our journal.
-If you would like us to consider including your original work as a feature article or a column in a future issue of Open Rivers, please send an email inquiry to firstname.lastname@example.org with a short statement about your background, what you would like to write, and how you see it connecting to the mission of the journal.
+There are no submission or article processing charges.
+If you would like us to consider including your original work as a feature article or a column in a future issue of Open Rivers, please send an email inquiry to email@example.com with a short statement about your background, what you would like to write, and how you see it connecting to the mission of the journal.
 From there, we’ll work with you to discuss how we might be able to include your work in a future issue of the journal.
 Please note that we primarily publish new material (rather than previously published work) and we cannot guarantee that we will be able to accept all proposed submissions.
 For more information about the audience and emphasis of the journal, we recommend reading the About Open Rivers page before submitting your proposal.
 Thanks for your interest in publishing in Open Rivers.

 Open Rivers follows the Chicago Manual of Style for questions of spelling, grammar, and punctuation, including use of the author-date system for references and text citations.
 A style sheet is available upon request.